webmaster442/BookGen/Documentation/Config.md

 **ImageDir**
    Type: String
-   Can be left unchanged: no
+   Can be left unchanged: yes
    Image directory relative to workdir

+**ScriptsDirectory**
+   Type: String
+   Can be left unchanged: yes
+   Scripts directory relative to workdir.
+Scipts can extend the functionality of the generator

 **HostName**
    Type: String
    Can be left unchanged: no